splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 ![(image)](6.3.png)

-If everything goes well, you will see the status of the invoice marked as `Paid` (on the customer and admin portal).
+If everything goes well, a customer will see the status of the invoice marked as `Paid`.

 ![(image)](6.4.png)

-Customers can also refill their balances using **Add money via Integrapay** menu on Portal Dashboard.
+Customers can also refill their balances using **Add money via Integrapay** menu on Portal Dashboard (`integrapay_add_money_on_dashboard` entry point should be enabled, it will work only for customers in Splynx).

 ![(image)](10.png)

 ![(image)](10.1.png)

-Additionally, you can charge all customers using one button, navigate to `Finance → Invoices`, set the period and click on **Charge** button as depicted below:
+Additionally, an administrator can charge all customers using one button, navigate to `Finance → Invoices`, set the period and click on **Charge** button as depicted below:

 ![(image)](11.png)